 It doesn’t take a major hack or a big disaster to end up with malware on your computer – sometimes just using the internet is enough, and that’s something you need to be doing plenty of, whatever your job is.
 Malware can do permanent and widespread damage not just to your computer but to a whole business – and removing it can be very difficult.
 Anti-malware software can reduce the chance of the problem occurring in the first place, but can never make a system totally immune, so it’s well worth knowing what to do if the worst happens.

-Blue screen errors seem to occur for no apparent reason and scare even the most knowledgeable tech whizz.
-With all the text, numbers and codes deciphering them is rarely an option and usually best left to the professionals; therefore, in most circumstances the best thing you can do is restart your computer and move on.
-While this is usually all that’s required, if the problem persists there could be a serious hardware issue.
+Blue screen errors tend to occur without warning and can be enough to spook even the most experienced computer whizz.
+With all the text, numbers and codes involved, deciphering them is usually best left to the professionals – so in most circumstances all you need to do is restart your computer and move on.
+Nine times out of ten this is all that’s required, but if the problem continues there could be a serious hardware problem.

 Computers are notoriously difficult to keep clean and tidy.
 Any desktop can get filled up with clutter, but the effect of this can be greater than you might realise.
 When your desktop and folders aren’t kept tidy, it can be difficult to locate what you need, and you’ll soon find you’re faced with duplicate files, memory loss and overall poor performance by the system.
 Staying on top of it can make a real difference!